-- 4 If the external computer display is equipped with an HDMI input port, plug one end of an HDMI cable to the HDMI output port on the computer and the other end to the HDMI input port on the computer display. - Your computer is compliant with the HDCP standard and capable of encrypting the transmission channel of digital video signals for the purpose of copyright protection, which enables you to play and view a wide variety of copyright protected, high-quality contents.
-To view the copyright protected contents, connect an HDCP-compliant monitor to the HDMI output port on your computer, if equipped, or the DVI-D port on the docking station.
-If your computer has a non-compliant monitor connected, you will not be able to play or view any copyright protected contents. - DVI-D stands for Digital Visual Interface Digital.
-It is a type of DVI port that supports only digital video signals (no analog video signals).
-It has 24 pins.
+If necessary, connect the headphones jack on the projector and the headphones jack (4) Ω on the computer with a speaker cable (5).

+Your computer is compliant with the HDCP standard and capable of encrypting the transmission channel of digital video signals for the purpose of copyright protection, which enables you to play and view a wide variety of copyright protected and high-quality content.
+To view the copyright protected content, connect an HDCP-compliant monitor to the HDMI output port on your computer or the DVI-D port on the docking station.
+If your computer has a non-compliant monitor connected, you will not be able to play or view any copyright protected content.